IBM/natural-language-understanding-node-red/README.md

 You should be able to complete in 45 - 60 minutes.

 # Hands on Lab

+Follow the steps below to complete the lab.

 ## Step 1 - Set Up Your Node Red Boilerplate**